explodinglabs/jsonrpcserver/README.rst

 #.
 A `blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_ for handling
    errors, ensuring we always respond with json.

 #.
-A ``dispatch`` method which takes requests from the client, passing the
+A ``dispatch`` method which takes requests and passes them on to your own
-   details on to your own methods to carry out the request.
+   methods to carry out the request.

 Installation